Bleeding-bladder-pic-min-1

 • Does Medicare cover HBOT?

 Medicare covers Hyperbaric Oxygen Therapy for approved conditions, and many insurance companies also cover approved conditions.
-If your condition is not approved by your insurance, we can discuss our special rates.
+We can discuss our special rates if your insurance does not approve your condition.
 Give us a call at (408) 356–7438.
 We are happy to discuss your options with you.